- Who We Are

 There are also leaves of absence without pay available for those who meet specific criteria and require time for the adjustment of personal affairs.
 Any situation requiring your full-time attention, such as child care, taking care of a sick family member or your own illness, would apply.

 Types of leaves

-Parental leave: Eligible UFT-represented employees of the DOE or New York City may take up to six weeks of paid leave following the birth, adoption or foster care placement of a child (these are all referred to as covered events).
-Birth mothers may choose between two options.
+Paid parental leave: Eligible UFT-represented employees of the DOE or New York City may take up to six weeks of paid leave following the birth, adoption or foster care placement of a child (these are all referred to as covered events).
+Find out more about paid parental leave »

 - Family Medical Leave Act (FMLA): Regularly appointed employees and regular substitutes, if eligible, may apply for a leave under the federal Family Medical Leave Act (FMLA).
 The FMLA provides up to 12 weeks of health benefits, commencing with the first consecutive absence, during maternity leave (even if CAR days have been exhausted) and childcare leave.
 All other FMLA leaves are unpaid, such as care of a child under age 1, adoption, the start of foster care, caring for an ill family member or treating a serious personal health condition.
 You are eligible if you have worked for a total of at least 12 months as of the date the leave commences (the months need not be consecutive) or for 1,250 hours (equivalent to one school year under DOE regulations) over the previous 12 months.
 The leave can be intermittent or involve reducing your work schedule, such as if you need to go for medical treatments.
 There is a specialist in each UFT borough office who can answer your questions regarding FMLA leaves.